-In contrast a majority of 54% of men favour the National/ ACT/ NZ First coalition government compared to 41% supporting the opposition Labour/ Greens/ Maori Party.
-This gender gap is driven by men over 50.
+A majority of 58% of men favour the National/ ACT/ NZ First coalition government compared to 37.5% supporting the opposition Labour/ Greens/ Maori Party.

-A large majority of men aged over 50 support the National/ ACT/ NZ First governing coalition (66.5%) compared to only 31% supporting the opposition Labour/ Greens/ Māori Party - a gap of 35.5% points.
-Support for ACT (16.5%) is higher among this demographic than any other age or gender group analysed.
+A large majority of men aged over 50 support the National/ ACT/ NZ First governing coalition (64%) compared to only 33% supporting the opposition Labour/ Greens/ Māori Party.
+Support for National (43%) is higher among this demographic than any other gender and age group analysed.